catherineweiss/BikeNYC/README.md

 - (COMPLETE) Fred: take all GUI methods and create new class for them

 Second Priority (DUE end of day Saturday):
-- Catherine: put empire state as default address
+- (COMPLETE) Catherine: put Times Square as default address
 - Catherine: add Javadocs for TourNYGUI
 - break the program
 - (COMPLETE) Catherine: can we wire up the return key to be go?